avgttt/PePe-core/README.md

 **1) Create a new wallet and transfer an exact total of 10,000,000 PEPEW!**
 *(Note: It has to be 10M no more or less!
-You must also wait for the Block confirmation to be greater than 15)* You may us the GUI to recieve your coins, but then you need to run the "PEPEWd" bfore proceeding.
+You must also wait for the Block confirmation to be greater than 15)* You may use the GUI to receive your coins, but then you need to run the "PEPEWd" before proceeding.
 You can do so in the terminal with the following command
 ```
 ./PEPEPOWd
 ```